Running shoes are made with tough and durable materials but won’t last forever.

 So instead of tossing them out, what if you could give those running shoes a second life?

-In this article, I’ll share with you a few practical ideas to make the most out of your worn-out shoes without tossing them in the trash.
+Here’s a list of a practical ideas to make the most out of your worn-out shoes without tossing them in the trash.

 1. Find A Cobbler